 Sophos isn't just piling on these extras to disguise a weak antivirus engine, either.
 AV Test's December 2017 Mac detection rate tests showed Sophos delivered the same level of protection as products from Avast, Bitdefender, Kaspersky and other big names.

 This works for us, but if you need more, Sophos Home Premium does have some worthwhile extra features: advanced ransomware protection, monitoring of access to your webcam and microphone, live chat and email support, and the option to protect up to 10 devices.
-It's a strong feature set, and competitively priced at £37.50 ($48) a year.
+It has a strong feature set and is competitively priced.

 Mac antivirus: what’s the effect on performance?